SyedAhkam/glyph-studio/README.md

 ## Installation

-- Grab an apk from the latest release [here](https://github.com/SyedAhkam/glyph-studio/releases/latest) or alternatively check out the build artifacts for the [Build workflow](https://github.com/SyedAhkam/glyph-studio/actions/workflows/build.yml) (these are built on each commit to the repository).
+- Grab an apk from the latest release [here](https://github.com/SyedAhkam/glyph-studio/releases/latest) or alternatively check out the build artifacts for the [Build workflow](https://github.com/SyedAhkam/glyph-studio/actions/workflows/build.yml) or [here](https://nightly.link/SyedAhkam/glyph-studio/workflows/build/master?preview) (these are built on each commit to the repository).
 - Optionally verify the sha1sum of the APK file.
 - Install the app onto your Nothing device and Glyph away!